Tour our Windows

 St. John reclines in the foreground with a book on his knee, in which he is writing at the inspiration of the angel above him.
 A lovely bay lies beyond his feet, and beyond is the further shore.
-The angel swings an incense burner, the smoke drifting across the sky.
+The angel swings a thurible (incense burner), the smoke drifting across the sky.
 The Times article notes that “a hundred square feet of colored glass were used in the construction, and the only portions in which any painting was done were the figures of St. John and the angel.”

 ** Opalescent glass was created by Louis Comfort Tiffany in his Brooklyn (N.Y.) studio.
 Once he started using it, everyone else copied it and it soon became available from many sources.
 Opalescent glass has the color somewhat “streaked” and is colored glass, not glass that has been painted.

 3. Dedicated to Francis Edwin Hoppin and his four sons, Thomas Coles Hoppin, Francis Hoppin, Henry Anthony Hoppin and Frederick Huntington Hoppin, 1886.